ahdinosaur/blog.mikey.nz/source/_posts/first-look-at-blinksy.md

   - The pattern will compute colors for each LED based on its position
 - Setup a [`driver`][driver] to send each frame of colors to your LEDs, using our built-in [`drivers`][drivers] library.

-This is possible without the Rust standard library (_no-std_) and without any memory allocations to the heap (_no-alloc_), so we can play with LEDs on embedded devices.
+To best support embedded devices, this is possible without the Rust standard library (_no-std_) and without any memory allocations to the heap (_no-alloc_).

 [layout]: https://docs.rs/blinksy/0.4/blinksy/layout/index.html
 [pattern]: https://docs.rs/blinksy/0.4/blinksy/pattern/index.html